https://fxtwitter.com/abacaj/status/1736819789841281372?s=46&t=90xQ8sGy63D2OtiaoGJuww

 Using AI for Web Development and Academics:

-shared a discussion about the inappropriate usage of ChatGPT by his students to write academic papers.
+@bloodgoreshared a discussion about the inappropriate usage of ChatGPT by his students to write academic papers.
 Others suggested different methods to detect AI-generated content.
-Elsewhere in the discussion,@mysticmarks1
+Elsewhere in the discussion,@mysticmarks1spoke about the future potential of AI in creating web solutions and@msirenequeried if using ChatGPT was equivalent to plagiarism. -

 Issues with Credit Card Payments and Regulations: User

-shared OpenAIās policy on credit card usage limits.
-Also, there was debate on whether OpenAI should be a āpaid-onlyā service to discourage misuse by underage users, sparked by@bloodgore's
+@msirenefaced an issue where the company card was declined after multiple usage for creating accounts for their employees.@elektronisadeshared OpenAIās policy on credit card usage limits.
+Also, there was debate on whether OpenAI should be a āpaid-onlyā service to discourage misuse by underage users, sparked by@bloodgore'sstatement about students misusing the tool.

 ā· #openai-questions (90 messagesš„š„):